jefflessard/plex-vaapi-amdgpu-mod/README.md

        linuxserver/plex
 ```

-Defining LD_LIBRARY_PATH is not required anymore.
-It is now exported in s6 svc-plex run command.
+Defining LD_LIBRARY_PATH and LIBVA_DRIVERS_PATH is not required anymore.
+They are now exported in s6 svc-plex run command.

 **You now need to remove `-e LD_LIBRARY_PATH=...` from your docker run command.**